keptn/lifecycle-toolkit/docs-new/docs/guides/evaluations.md

 # Evaluations

-A Keptn evaluation does a simple evaluation of the metrics data you capture, to answer a question such as "Do I have more than four CPUs available?" or "Is my remote database accessible?" or check for other problems in your infrastructure.
+A `KeptnEvaluation` does a simple evaluation of the metrics data you capture, to answer a question such as "Do I have more than four CPUs available?" or "Is my remote database accessible?" or check for other problems in your infrastructure.